-Security defenses, however, are not keeping up with cyberthreats.
+Unfortunately, cybersecurity defenses are not keeping up with cyber threats.
 Although businesses worldwide spent an estimated $145 billion on cybersecurity in 2020, the costs of cybercrimes escalated—from an estimated $600 billion in 2018 to $945 billion in 2020.

-The main goal of a security awareness program is to build a culture of security.
-When employees are knowledgeable about potential threats they may encounter or vulnerabilities they may have accidentally left exposed and develop the skills needed to defend against them, the number of security incidents due to user error significantly decreases.
-Fewer incidents mean less time spent dealing with malware, ransomware, stolen credentials, and other cybersecurity issues.
+Ultimately, the main goal of a security awareness program is to build a culture of security.
+When employees are knowledgeable about potential threats they may encounter or vulnerabilities they may have accidentally exposed, they develop the skills needed to act appropriately to better defend the organization.
+This means the number of security incidents due to user error significantly decreases.
+And fewer incidents mean less time spent dealing with malware, ransomware, stolen credentials, and other cybersecurity issues.

 While larger organizations might be able to absorb the cost, smaller organizations experience higher costs relative to their size, which can make it difficult to recover from an attack.

 4 Costs Associated to a Lack of Security Awareness Training

 1) The hours required to disinfect workstations and networks: If you're a constant target of attacks, your small IT team could spend the entire workweek just cleaning and reimaging infected endpoints.

 2) The hours required to remediate cyber attacks: It takes an average of 80 days to contain a data breach.
 While not all cyber attacks are extensive or turn into a full-fledged data breach, remediation costs add up quickly, especially if your team is stretched thin and you need to bring in outside assistance.

 3) Lost employee productivity due to cyber attacks: Your employees only have so many hours in a week.
 If they can't do their job because critical resources are not available, you're leaving money on the table.